interview-container/github_client/README.md

 1. If you selected open issues, the date used is the issue's created date.
 1. Else, it's the issues' closed date.

+## Notes written while solving the challenge

+- First step was adding Depaginator in a way that didn't alter the behavior at all
+- I don't like passing "first_page" into Depaginator, may refactor
+- We may want a CLI argument for the "all pages" behavior instead of hardcoding it in process.rb